About The Cornea

 Conjunctival Laxity - As we age, the thin conjunctival tissue can become loose and lax, creating symptoms of tearing, redness, and foreign body sensation.
 This is often unrecognized and can have similar symptoms to dry eye.
 Another term for it is conjunctivalchalasis.
 Non-surgical and surgical options exist to treat this condition, depending upon its severity.

-Corneal Diseases and Disorders Symptoms
+Corneal Diseases and Disorders Reviews

 Some corneal diseases and disorders cause little to no symptoms.
 But for many, the symptoms of these conditions greatly affect their quality of life.
 If you are suffering from distorted vision and eye pain, you should schedule an exam with ART Vision.
 Symptoms most commonly related to corneal diseases and disorders include: